julyfun/how-to/softwares-and-tools/clash/use-clash-on-remote-linux-using-pure-cli.md

 - author: Julyfun MacOS14.5 M1
 - suppose-you-know: nothing

-> This is minimal steps
+> These are minimal steps

 - Get a web url for vpn subscription
 - Use this shell tool: see: https://github.com/Elegycloud/clash-for-linux-backup (some clash core are included)